LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Generate `API Key`

-!!! info "Need a Paid Apple Developer Account Set Up to Generate the `API Key`"
+!!! info "Paid Apple Developer Account is Required"
     To generate the `API Key`, you must have a paid Apple Developer account.

     If you are waiting for Apple to enable your account, you can skip ahead to create a [New GitHub Account](#new-github-account) and [`GitHub Personal Access Token`](#create-github-personal-access-token).
 You then pause at [Configure Secrets](#configure-secrets) until your Apple account is active.